txsling/sql/README.md

 # sql
 Examples of SQL scripts I have written.
+Notes in parentheses within filenames indicate what techniques the script demonstrates (e.g. nested queries, cross joins, sending DBMail).

 ## Contributing
 Not open to contributions.